Episode #3

 • Estimating time for completing each task is critical.
 Most people underestimate how long it will take to do something.
 The danger of this is that you start to feel bad about your writing, which leads to guilt and overwhelm, writing’s two biggest enemies.
 Instead I want you to overestimate the time it will take you to do tasks.
 To maintain and perpetuate positive feelings about your writing tasks, you need to feel like you are “winning”, checking things off the list, moving projects forward.
 If you overestimate the time it takes to do a writing task, and then you get finished earlier: that’s what you want!

-Many of the academic women I coach having been writing for years but still can’t put accurate time estimates on how long it takes for them to complete writing tasks.
+Many of the women and nonbinary academics I coach have been writing for years but still can’t put accurate time estimates on how long it takes for them to complete writing tasks.
 In this episode I talk about an exercise you can do to dial in your ability to estimate the size of your tasks.
 It’s important that each task is able to be completed in one hour or less.

 • Scheduling tasks in your calendar.
 I recommend one of two methods: (1) actually give each task a due date or (2) have a prioritized bank of tasks and scheduled writing time; during the writing time you pull from the bank of tasks.
 Whichever method you choose, be sure your individual tasks have a place on your calendar.